sneharane588/Python-interesting-codes/Personal Voice Assistant Using Python/README.md

-# Xenia - Personal Voice Assistant using Python and Google API for Speech Recognition
+# Xenia - Personal Voice Assistant using Python and Microsoft Speech API for Speech Recognition

 ### Objective: To build a voice assistant which is capable to perform:
 1. Greet user according to time